kilofox/kohana/modules/userguide/guide/developers.md

 ### Creating new features

-New features or API breaking modifications should be developed in separate branches so as to isolate them until they're stable and **tests have been written for the feature**.
+New features or API breaking modifications should be developed in separate branches to isolate them until they're stable and **tests have been written for the feature**.

 The naming convention for feature branches is: